 If the site has updated its certificates, but your PC’s date and time are not set up correctly, then the browser can’t identify the changes to that site.
-This would then lead to the SSL certificate error and the “Your Connection is not private” error.
+This would then lead to the SSL certificate verification failure leading to connection privacy error.

 - Check for the current Date and Time in the Windows taskbar.